-- 1. Numbness around the incision site initially is often from the anesthesia block, if administered.
-Later is is usually due to involvement of superficial nerves in your skin during the operation.
+- 1. Early on, numbness around the incision site is usually due to the anesthesia block, if one was administered.
+Later, it is usually due to involvement of superficial nerves in your skin during the operation.
 This is normal and unavoidable.
 Most of this will resolve over time but a small areas the size of a quarter may often remain numb. - 2.
 A sudden rush or feeling of fullness with pain in the knee when going from sitting to a standing position is common following surgery.
 This will resolve as the swelling resolves. - 3.
 Bruising and/or swelling of the shin and ankle are common after surgery.
 This is caused by bleeding from the bone and soft tissues (that are cut during surgery) into the area just deep to the skin.
 To reduce this, it is best to ice the leg.
 If at any time you have discomfort, swelling or redness in the calf (behind the leg between the knee and ankle), please call our office immediately.